lusan23/study-log/data_structs/README.md

 }
 ```

-The `check_allocation` function is a utility function that checks if a memory allocation was successful.
-If the allocation failed (i.e., the passed node is NULL), the function displays an error message and terminates the program.
+The `check_allocation` checks if dynamic allocation was successful.
+If not, it prints an error message and exits the program.

 ```c
 void initList(node_t** head, int defaultVal) {